-Math literacy is important for survival in modern society.
+Math literacy is essential for survival in modern society.
 Everyday tasks such as paying bills or budgeting for daily expenses all have to do with numbers.
-Every job, from the rocket scientist to the sheepherder, requires the use of math.
-Decisions in life are often based on numerical information: to make the best choices, we need to be numerate.
+Every job, from the rocket scientist to the sheepherder, requires math.
+In addition, decisions in life are often based on numerical information: to make the best choices, we need to be numerate.

-There is a widespread misunderstanding of the importance of math in everyday life and a lack of appreciation of how important math learning is for young children.
+There is a widespread misunderstanding of the importance of math in everyday life and a lack of appreciation of how vital math learning is for young children.

-Mathematics plays a major role in a child’s development and helps children make sense of the world around them.
+Mathematics plays a significant role in a child’s development and helps children make sense of the world around them.
 Children between the age of one to five years old are beginning to explore patterns and shapes, compare sizes and count objects.
-More advanced mathematical skills are based on an early math foundation — just like a house is built on a strong foundation.
+More advanced mathematical skills are based on this early math foundation — just like a house is built on a solid foundation.

-Despite the importance of numeracy, math learning disabilities — better known as dyscalculia — have received little attention compared to dyslexia.
-Between 2010 the NIH spent $107.2 million funding dyslexia research but only $2.3 million on dyscalculia (Butterworth et al., 2011).
+Despite the importance of numeracy, math learning disabilities — better known as dyscalculia — have received less attention than dyslexia.
+For example, between 2000 and 2010, the NIH spent $107.2 million funding dyslexia research but only $2.3 million on dyscalculia (Butterworth et al., 2011).

 We investigate the characteristics, symptoms, and signs of dyscalculia.